 Poor sleep is common in people with multiple sclerosis, with about 50% of people with MS reported to experience some form of sleep disturbance.
+Despite this being well known, sleep disorders are under-diagnosed and under-treated in people with MS.

 Causes of sleep disturbance in MS